datacentricdesign/iob22/computational-thinking/02-vending-machine/step7-recap.md

 # Extra Task 7.4 Manage Sugar and Milk

-Keep track of sugar consumption (like the number of cups), save it to and retrieve it from files.
+Keep track of sugar consumption (like the number of cups), save it, and retrieve it from files.

 [Check the code on Replit](https://repl.it/@IO1075/02-vending-machine-step6-4)